Reynold Conger, Author, books

 I would love to get comments and questions from you.
 You may send them to me using the contact Reynold page.
 If your comment or question is of general interest, I may post is on the fan mail page of this site.

 I am Reynold Conger, a retired scientist and retired school teacher who now writes as a retirement hobby.
-While most of my work is not overtly Christian, I write from a Christian perspective.
+While most of my work is not overtly Christian, I am an author who writes books from a Christian perspective.
 I strive to have Christian characters who pray, witness, and go to church on Sunday.
 Stoned for His faith is the first of my books to be specifically a work of Christian fiction.